France like many countries has a taste for popular sports such as Rugby,

 Football and basketball.
 Cycling is also a very well followed sport, with

 many people in France cycling as a hobby.
-Horse racing is important, especially
+Horse racing is very popular especially

-FFF : The offical site for the French Football Federation and the national team Les Bleus, they won the world cup in 1998, beating Brazil 3-0.
+FFF : The official site for the French Football Federation and the national team Les Bleus.
+They won the world cup in 2018 beating Croatia 4-2 in Russia.
+In 1998 they beat Brazil 3-0 and where host to the tournament.
 They also won the European cup in 1984 and 2000.

-Some of the players are living legends such as Zidane, Henry are house-hold names today, but you can't forget the old school such as Eric Cantona, Jean-Pierre Papin and Michel Platini.
+Some of the players are living legends such as Zidane and Henry are house-hold names today, but you can't forget the old school such as Eric Cantona, Jean-Pierre Papin and Michel Platini.

-France is host to the 2007 Rugby World Cup.
+France was host to the 2007 Rugby World Cup.

-The most unpreditable rugby team in the world, sometimes they play the most spectacular and imaginative rugby ever, but often at the begining of the second half, you think they have just come back from a wine tasting...
+The most unpredictable rugby team in the world, sometimes they play the most spectacular and imaginative rugby ever, but often at the beginning of the second half, you think they have just come back from a wine tasting...

 The first rugby team in France dates back to 1872, with Le Harve. they started playing the Five Nations in 1910, and won their first match in 1911, they had to wait until 1959 to win the Five Nations, 1968 for the first Grand Slam, 1977 the second time, 1981 for the third, 1987, the forth, 1998 the sixth time.